 It has a delicious taste from the rye flour and the oats.
-The crunch is amazing and added taste and chew from the seeds is wonderful.
+The crunch is amazing, and added taste and chew from the seeds are wonderful.

-It’s a pretty healthy piece of bread with lots of fibers and not a huge amount of calories.
-The fat that is in it are from the seeds and the healthy monounsaturated kind.
+It’s a pretty healthy piece of bread with lots of fiber and not many calories.
+The fat in it is from the seeds and the healthy monounsaturated kind.

-If you are worried about the salt content just lower it to where you like it, but classic knäckebröd has a high salt content as it drives away the moisture, which is needed for the long shelf life.
+If you are worried about the salt content, lower it to where you like it, but classic knäckebröd has a high salt content as it drives away the moisture, which is needed for the long shelf life.